gopi-suvanam/scribbler-website/docs.md

 ## File Menu - Loaing and Saving

+### Saving Notebooks in Browser
+To preserve the current work, users can save the notebook in the Browser storage.
+By selecting the "Save" option from File menu, the current notebook is saved in the Browser.
+This capability enables easy backup and persistency across sessions.
+Note that if Browser data is cleared the notebooks will be deleted as well.

+### Opening Notebooks From the Browser
+Scribbler allows users to open a notebook saved in the browsers through the File->Open menu.

 ### Downloading Notebooks as .jsnb Files
 To preserve and share their current work, users can download the notebook as a .jsnb file.
 By selecting the "Download" option, the current notebook is saved as a .jsnb file on the local machine.
 This capability enables easy backup, offline access, and sharing with others.

 ### Opening Local .jsnb Files
 Scribbler allows users to open .jsnb files directly from their local machines.
-By selecting the "Open" option, users can browse their file system and choose the desired .jsnb file.
+By selecting the "Load" option, users can browse their file system and choose the desired .jsnb file.
 This functionality simplifies the process of accessing existing notebooks and fosters a smooth workflow.

 ### GitHub Integration:
 Scribbler offers seamless integration with GitHub.
 Users can load a file from a GitHub repository or push a file to a GitHub repository directly from the notebook interface.
 Upon selecting the GitHub option, an authentication dialogue will appear, requesting an access token, username/owner name, repository, and file path.
 It's important to note that the access token is not stored in the backend and is solely used for authenticating GitHub API calls.
 This integration simplifies collaboration, version control, and enables efficient teamwork.